MicrosoftDocs/security/security-docs/ransomware/protect-against-ransomware-phase1.md

 >- [A plan to limit the harm done](../security-docs/ransomware/protect-against-ransomware-phase2.md)
 >- [Make it hard to get in](../security-docs/ransomware/protect-against-ransomware-phase3.md)

-Cybercriminal ransomware attackers in control of your organization have several ways to pressure you into paying.
+Cybercriminal ransomware attackers in control of your organization have many ways to pressure you into paying.
 The demands primarily focus on two categories:

 - **Pay a ransom to regain access**